top of page

 Even though the books may already be gone, I feel that they are important, important enough for you to know about them.

-Mia Justice Smith aka Slack was the travelling companion and girlfriend of seemingly “reluctant” photographer Mike Brodie, whose seminal debut release A Period of Juvenile Prosperity (2013, Twin Palms) charted his carefree lifestyle criss crossing the USA, hopping freight trains and photographing his tribe of friends and acquaintances as he went.
+Mia Justice Smith aka Slack was the travelling companion and girlfriend of seemingly “reluctant” photographer Mike Brodie,the young artist whose seminal debut release A Period of Juvenile Prosperity (2013, Twin Palms) charted his carefree lifestyle criss crossing the USA, hopping freight trains and photographing his tribe of friends and acquaintances as he went.
 Slack, it seems was an integral component of his whole experience

 Seemingly reluctant?